 Three basic methods are used to cross-reference information within the articles in this website.
-Capitalized names of organizations and individuals within the body of an article provide a direct link to the article about those organizations and individuals.
+Capitalized names (in blue font) of organizations and individuals within the body of an article are hyperlinks to the article about those organizations and individuals.
 "See also" references are included after a number of articles (particularly interpretive essays) to direct the reader to related entries.
-In instances where an organization has been known by several legal names over the course of its history, or reflects a consolidation of several independent organizations, the Encyclopedia will provide an entry consisting of the name of an older or obsolete organization followed by a "See" notation followed by the current or, most recent "popular" name which serves as a link to the full article.
+In instances where an organization has been known by several legal names over the course of its history, or reflects a consolidation of several independent organizations, the Encyclopedia will provide an entry consisting of the name of an older or obsolete organization followed by a "See" notation followed by the current or, most recent "popular" name which serves as a hyperlink to the full article.
 In cases where a current organization represents a consolidation of several major older entities, separate entries have been retained for each of the major constituent parts.
 This is particularly the case in entries relating to the banking, medical, and railroad industries in Cuyahoga County where major consolidations have taken place in the past several decades.

 Several variations from standard style were used in order to save space in the original printed editions.
 These have remained within the on-line edition and include the use of the European form of date citation; extensive abbreviation (including abbreviation of given individual names); and use of ordinals for numbers.

 The on-line edition of the Encyclopedia of Cleveland History/Dictionary of Cleveland Biography is continually updated by its staff.
 Dozens of new entries are added every semester.
 Older entries about currently active organizations are generally updated once every four or five years or very soon after major changes (mergers or closure).
-Staff also responds to readers' comments regarding the accuracy of any particular article or suggestions for new entries.
-Comments or suggestions can be made by using the "corrections" tab on the home page.ts staff.
+Similarly, the creation of hyperlinks within the content and to outside resources is an ongoing process.
+Staff also respond to readers' comments regarding the accuracy of any particular article or suggestions for new entries.
+Comments or suggestions can be made by using the "corrections-sugestions" tab on the home page.